FixPlanet/org/constitution/boilerplate.md

 >
 >    a.
 A charity trustee is entitled to be reimbursed from the property of
 >    the CIO or may pay out of such property reasonable expenses incurred by
->    her or him when acting on behalf of the CIO.
+>    them when acting on behalf of the CIO.
 >    b.
 A charity trustee may benefit from trustee indemnity insurance cover
 >    purchased at the CIO's expense in accordance with, and subject to the
 >    conditions in, section 189 of the Charities Act 2011.